cowniflow/TLM/README.md

 ### input

 Observational / remote sensing data on lake areas can be stored here and used directly for parameterization.py and as an initialization dataset in model.py.
+The data needs to be a netcdf file.
+If a subset from the netcdf file shall be extracted, this can be done using a shapefile containing the corresponding object names or ids.

 ### parameter